U.S. Energy Information Administration logo

 The USVI’s two separate island grids each maintain their own backup generation capacity.

-After petroleum prices increased in 2008, WAPA explored converting its generating facilities to operate on imported liquefied natural gas (LNG), but the utility opted to go with propane because it was less expensive to build the storage facilities and other infrastructure needed for propane compared with LNG.54,55 Converting existing generating facilities increased the fuel flexibility for WAPA's generators, and allow many of the generating facilities to use propane or fuel oil.56,57 WAPA says the increased propane use is expected to cut carbon dioxide emissions at generating plants by 35%, help the USVI meet clean air standards, and reduce fuel surcharges.
+After petroleum prices increased in 2008, WAPA explored converting its generating facilities to operate on imported liquefied natural gas (LNG), but the utility opted for propane because it was less expensive to build the storage facilities and other infrastructure needed for propane compared with LNG.54,55 Converting existing generating facilities increased the fuel flexibility for WAPA's generators, allowing many of the generating facilities to use propane or fuel oil.56,57 WAPA says the increased propane use is expected to cut carbon dioxide emissions at generating plants by 35%, help the USVI meet clean air standards, and reduce fuel surcharges.
 However, the utility has come under criticism because fuel conversion projects have taken longer than expected to complete, costs have exceeded original estimates, and residential electricity prices remain high.58,59,60,61

 Renewable energy

-Less than 10% of the USVI's electricity generating capacity is fueled by renewable resources, all of it solar power.
-Customer-installed, small-scale rooftop panel systems account for about four-fifths of USVI's solar generating capacity, while the other one-fifth comes from utility-scale (1 megawatt or larger) solar energy facilities.62 In 2009, the USVI's legislature approved a renewables portfolio target for renewable energy sources to fuel 25% of WAPA's peak demand generating capacity by 2020, 30% by 2025, and 50% by 2044.63,64
+About 3% of the USVI's utility-scale (1 megawatt or larger) electricity generating capacity is fueled by renewable resources, all of it solar power.
+However, the territory has more customer-installed, small-scale (less than 1 megawatt) solar power generating capacity.62,63 Customer-installed, small-scale solar photovoltaic electricity generating systems, such as rooftop solar panels, total about 31 megawatts in the territory.
+An additional 53 megawatts of generating capacity is available from backup battery energy storage connected to the small-scale solar generating systems.64 In 2009, the USVI's legislature approved a renewables portfolio target for renewable energy sources to fuel 30% of WAPA's peak demand generating capacity by 2025 and 50% by 2044.65,66

 Natural gas